Advertisment

 Justice Chandurkar, while striking down the rules, further opined that the amendments also violated Article 21 and did not satisfy the "test of proportionality".

 AIM praised its legal team, with support from the Internet Freedom Foundation, for their work in defending press freedom.
-The association also recognized the contributions of other petitioners and legal teams in the case.
+The association also recognised the contributions of other petitioners and legal teams in the case.
 AIM views this win as vital for upholding free speech and protecting against potential government censorship.